tz-wrapped/tezos-btc/TZBTC-contract.md

 appears in the list first will be thrown.

-Most of the errors are represented according to the same `(error name, error argument)` pattern.
+Most of the errors are represented according to the same `(error tag, error argument)` pattern.
 See the list of errors below for details.

 We distinquish several error classes: